On linear divergence in finitely generated groups: Abstract

 \section{Abstract}

 In this paper, we show that wreath products of groups have linear divergence, and we generalise the argument to permutational wreath products.
 We also prove that Houghton groups $\mathcal{H}_m$ with $m\geq 2$ and Baumslag-Solitar groups have linear divergence.
+We explain how to generalise the argument for wreath products so that it holds for halo products of groups whose halo is large-scale commutative.
 Finally, we show that wreath products of graphs and Diestel-Leader graphs have linear divergence.
+The argument for Diestel-Leader graphs is further generalised to horocyclic products of proper, geodesically complete, Busemann $\delta$-hyperbolic spaces that are uniformly not a quasi-line.